The British artistic spectrum

 Conceptual portrait studies

-Exploring the worlds of contemporary creators
+Inside the studios of contemporary creators

-Exploring artistic techniques and materials
+Mastering artistic techniques and materials

 Traditional painting methods